Access Layoff & Business Services - Click Here!

 Items currently out to bid:

-City of Corning Library Remodel – Bid documents can be obtained through the City’s website at corning.org.
-All bids are due by 1:30 PM on October 30.
+3-Year Striping Contract – Bid documents can be obtained through the City’s website at corning.org.
+All bids are due by 2:00 PM on February 25.

 RECREATION: